hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/introduction.md

 ## What will we be building?

 We will be building the backend of a basic Slack clone, setting up permissions so that the right data is exposed to the right user.
+There won't be any frontend app building associated with this tutorial.

 ## What do I need to take this tutorial?